 - Pour into prepared pan and bake for 45 minutes.
 Cool on a wire rack for 5 minutes, then run a knife around the edges.

-- Leave in pan and cool for 1 hour, then refrigerate and chill for 4-6 hours.
+- Leave in pan and cool for 1 hour, then cover loosely and refrigerate for 4-6 hours.

 For the Cake